-- Objectives: Knowing what the “wants” and “needs” are
+1. Objectives: Knowing what the ‘wants’ and ‘needs’ are

-- Roles and collaboration: Mapping of “wants+needs” to “who”
+2. Roles and collaboration: Mapping of ‘wants plus needs to ‘who’

-- Governance: Bringing the “know” to everyone (transparency and execution discipline)
+3. Governance: Bringing the ‘know’ to everyone (transparency and execution discipline)

-The A2S model can be used to engage with, and depict the maturity of, organizations moving into a transformation path or getting ready for one, and to drive concrete discussions around the organizations’ preparedness and possible challenges or areas that need attention while also focusing on smoother execution.
+The A2S model can be used to engage with and depict the maturity of organizations undergoing or preparing for transformation and to drive concrete discussions around the organizations’ preparedness and possible challenges or areas that need attention while also focusing on smoother execution.

-The objectives space: This is the simplest, yet a complex, piece of the puzzle, before it itself becomes the puzzle!
+This is the simplest yet most complex piece of the puzzle.
 This is where the program can be set up for success or failure—right at the beginning.

-Typical issues encountered at the stage include hazy or unclear definition of objectives (output vs outcome, technology vs business metrics), short-sighted view of the program and its impact, reduced stakeholder appetite or interest, and weak or suboptimal program execution structure.
+Typical issues encountered at the stage include a hazy or unclear definition of objectives (output vs. outcome, technology vs. business metrics), a short-sighted view of the program and its impact, reduced stakeholder appetite or interest, and weak or suboptimal program execution structure.

 How can we resolve these?
-Ensure that the objectives always take into account the impact on business or end-user (even for legacy modernization or tech upgrade projects).
-Baseline the current “benefits” with targeted “benefits” (using a benefits road map), map owners and ownership for the benefits or outcomes from each stakeholder and ensure these are validated with all the groups to be impacted.
-Based on this, think of a functional structure with right representation from each group.
+Ensure that the objectives always consider the impact on business or end-user (even for legacy modernization or tech upgrade projects).
+Baseline the current benefits with targeted benefits (using a benefits road map), map owners and ownership for the benefits or outcomes from each stakeholder, and ensure these are validated with all the groups to be impacted.
+Based on this, think of a functional structure with the right representation from each group.